3296f19temple/paystationmain-01-park-costello/README.md

 Lastly, we need to implement three different rate strategies for converting input coin value into time, and a means of swapping between the three.

+In the repo, there is a PayStationUML file (not the .PNG one).
+This is an editable file that can be downloaded and modified using [draw.io](https://www.draw.io/).
+This has been added so that changes to the design of the project can easily be updated rather than created from scratch each time.

 ![Use Case Image](PayStationUML.PNG)